eylulkadioglu/HeartOfNY/README.md

 ## 🧠 System Design Overview

-The **Heart of New York** project is a web-based information system designed to serve educational visitors at the TechWorks! building.
 By scanning QR codes placed on a physical map, users are directed to county-specific pages containing historical society information — all powered by a lightweight backend system designed for efficiency and maintainability.

 ### 🧩 System Components